sympy/sympy-bot/README.md

 configured to run on https://github.com/asmeurer/GitHub-Issues-Test.

-To test, push to a separate branch (`master` has branch protection) on this repo (you can also seta up separate testing deploy for your fork if you want).
+To test, push to a separate branch (`master` has branch protection) on this repo (you can also set up a separate testing deploy for your fork if you want).
 Then go to https://dashboard.heroku.com/apps/sympy-bot-testing/deploy/github and manually deploy the branch.
 You can also enable automatic deployments for the branch if